mg979/vim-xtabline/README.md

 * Tab bookmarks: save and reload a tab with all its buffers and its CWD

-* Session management: load/save sessions, with timestamping and descroiptions
+* Session management: load/save sessions, with timestamping and descriptions

 * Reopen last closed tab (with buffers and CWD)

+* Commands to clean up buffers

 * Tab-todo: customizable command to open a todo file for that tab